ayoubabounakif/ft_printf/README.md

 - ft_strlen returns unsigned long long instead of size_t so that It could work with all cases of %p
 - Protection of memory allocations whenever there is a malloc() and changes of the global variable g_error that was set as 0 to -1 in case of errors.
 - I've written the code with the thought of having many files, so that each and every case gets treated by itself to make the code more readable.
-- This code is absolutely free of segmentation faults or aborts... on the cases and flags treated. (-fsanitize=address) returns no memory problems now.
+- This code is absolutely free of segmentation faults or aborts... on the cases and flags treated. [ Treated with this flag when compiling testers --> (-fsanitize=address) ] returns no memory problems now.